|

 The conventions used throught the implementation are the following:

-: sets the amount of viscosityComputation can be carried in the rotating or in the observer's frame of reference (ROTATING_FRAME
+g_inputParam[Mstar]: controls the star mass (in solar masses)g_inputParam[Mdisk]: controls the disk mass (in solar masses)g_inputParam[Mplanet]: sets the planet mass (in earth masses)g_inputParam[Viscosity]: sets the amount of viscosityComputation can be carried in the rotating or in the observer's frame of reference (ROTATING_FRAME to YES or NO, respectively).
+In particular:

 References: